upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 Crossplane can be configured to emit Prometheus metrics at install-time, so users can install Prometheus to sit alongside Crossplane and configure it to scrape metrics for the core Crossplane component and provider pods.
 Users can integrate these metrics with Grafana or other dashboarding solutions to visualize metrics, logs, and alerts.

-For a complete guide to monitoring & observability in your control plane see the [Interface Integrations > Monitoring & Observability](/xp-arch-framework/interface-integrations/monitoring-and-observability) topic in this framework.
+For a complete guide to monitoring and observability in your control plane see the [Interface Integrations > Monitoring and Observability](/xp-arch-framework/interface-integrations/monitoring-and-observability) topic in this framework.

 ### Platform continuity

 To maintain platform continuity, define the Service Level Agreement for your control plane.
 An effective tool to help you achieve your control plane's SLA commitment is with [Velero](https://velero.io/).
 Velero allows users to capture and backup the state of their infrastructure’s configuration on their control plane.
-In a disaster scenario–such as if the control plane were to go offline–users can provision a new instance of Crossplane and restore the last known state up to the time of the most recent backup.
+In a disaster scenario—such as if the control plane were to go offline—users can provision a new instance of Crossplane and restore the last known state up to the time of the most recent backup.

-For a complete guide to monitoring & observability in your control plane see the [Platform Continuity](/xp-arch-framework/interface-integrations/platform-continuity) topic in this framework.
+For a complete guide to disaster recovery for your control plane see the [Platform Continuity](/xp-arch-framework/interface-integrations/platform-continuity) topic in this framework.

 ### Repository Structure